 Each of the 4 suits of the Minor Arcana also have 4 court cards, which are the page, the knight, the queen, and the king.
 The page means you’re a novice in some area, just starting out.
 The knight shows you’re developing strength in an area.
 The queen shows maternal qualities, such as compassion and creativity, while the king shows more of your grounded, practical side.

 The Major Arcana cards are great at helping you pinpoint moments in your life that shaped your identity.
 They also help you see major trends that drive your lifestyle and can mean the difference between getting married or not, having kids or not, or changing jobs or not.
 The Minor Arcana cards help you know when your thinking is fear-based, when your emotions are getting the best of you, or when smaller victories are on the horizon.
 Both the Major and Minor Arcana are important and helpful.

 Some people are afraid when they see the cards such as the Devil, Death or the Tower, and go into a panic that something bad is going to happen.
 These cards are not meant to generate fear but are actually helpful tools.
 The Devil card represents an addiction you may have, whether it is to a thought pattern or a person who is influencing you detrimentally.
-Reading Tarot is mean to allow you to see the world around you and your part in it more clearly so you can protect yourself and make better decisions with a more thorough knowledge of yourself.
+Tarot reading is meant to allow you to see the world around you and your part in it more clearly so you can protect yourself and make better decisions with a more thorough knowledge of yourself.
 Similarly, the Death card usually doesn’t mean a literal death, but letting go of a psychological part of yourself you no longer need as your spirit purifies.